Sylvia Moore Oral History Interview

 Duration: 1:08:46

 Dr. Moore talks at length about the gender issues and trends that developed during her years with OSU.
-Title IX laws governing the equality of opportunities in women’s education had a large impact on collegiate sports.
-Many of her stories reminisce the differences between genders, sports and dollars.
+Title IX laws governing the equality of opportunities in women’s education made a large impact on collegiate sports, and many of her stories reflect on the differences between genders, sports and dollars.
 The change in laws allowed for women’s scholarships, recruitments, and travel expenses, and the expansion of programs available to women.
-Dr. Moore also shares the finer details of sports administration in the 70’s, 80’s and 90’s, and how being a strong women affected her journey.
-Today, Dr. Moore continues to live in Corvallis, is a strong supporter OSU sports, and participates in canine agility training.
-She continues an active involvement in organizations that support the advancement of women.
+Dr. Moore also shares some of the finer details of sports administration in the 70’s, 80’s and 90’s, and how being a strong women affected her journey.
+Today, Dr. Moore continues to live in Corvallis, is a strong supporter of OSU sports, and participates in canine agility training.
+She also continues an active involvement in organizations that support the advancement of women.

 Dublin Core